 In the context of numeric water quality criteria, exceedance frequency refers to the number of times a criterion may be exceeded over a period of time before the water is no longer attaining the criterion and is considered impaired.
 Allowable exceedance frequencies for criteria contained in Wis.
 Adm.
-Code, are outlined in this WisCALM document.
+Code, are outlined in this WisCALM document in the assessment requirements for each parameter.
 In addition, allowable exceedance frequencies for some water quality or biological thresholds that are not included in Wis.
 Adm.
 Code are provided in the Lakes and Rivers/Streams chapters.